 BearMade is an exploration into a different way of doing business.
 We want to prove that it is possible to run a business that does something genuinely meaningful and makes amazing products that don’t cost the Earth.
-We want to have a business that we feel genuinely good about building, no corner-cutting, no bullshit.
+We want to have a business that we feel genuinely good about building.

 Through transparent pricing, making and selling locally, carbon offsetting, and using our resources to connect people with nature, we challenge what it means to be a sustainable business.